lukereding/book_notes/frameworks/README.md

 - how could we not have this problem?
 - what are the constraints and limitations? what some weren't present?
 - what's the null expectation?
+- understand the user's needs, not what they say they want

 ## general thinking